Laser eye surgery - best and worst companies

 A small proportion of people don't see as well without glasses or contact lenses following surgery as they did with their spectacles or contact lenses before surgery.

-In up to 5% of cases, the person can be left with a prescription (ie still having some long or short sight) and will need glasses or top-up treatment.
+In up to 5% of cases, the person can be left with a prescription (ie still having some long or short sight) and will need glasses or further surgery.

 For a smaller group of patients, this can't be corrected with spectacles and relates to a reduction in the optical quality of the eye.